Dnyarri/batchfiles/README.md

 [![Sanctifier GUI](https://dnyarri.github.io/batch/sanctifier.png "Sanctifier PNG to ICO converter GUI")](https://dnyarri.github.io/batch.html#sanctifier "Pure Python program for assembling Windows ICO from PNG files")

-## Related links
+## Links

-[Dnyarri website - more Python freeware for image processing, 3D, and batch automation](https://dnyarri.github.io "The Toad's Slimy Mudhole - Python freeware for POV-Ray and other 3D, Scale2x, Scale3x, Scale2xSFX, Scale3xSFX, PPM and PGM image support, bilinear and barycentric image interpolation, and batch processing") by the same author.
+[The Toad's Slimy Mudhole website - more Python freeware for 2D image processing, POV-Ray and other 3D, and batch automation](https://dnyarri.github.io "The Toad's Slimy Mudhole - Python freeware for POV-Ray and other 3D, Scale2x, Scale3x, Scale2xSFX, Scale3xSFX, PPM and PGM image support, bilinear and barycentric image interpolation, PNG to ICO conversion, and batch processing") by the same author.

 [The Toad's Batchroom at Github](https://github.com/Dnyarri/batchfiles "Batch files for files conversions and compression")